SepehrBorji/IssueTracker/IssueTracker.ConsoleApp/README.md

 ## 💡 Purpose

-This project was created to highlight:
+This phase was created to highlight:
 - Proficiency with **Entity Framework Core** and **LINQ**
 - Understanding of **data modeling**, **relationships**, and **migrations**
 - Implementation of **persistent storage** using **SQLite**